 3. Say No to Chemicals

-There are many tricks just waiting for you to discover them.
-For example, onions and chives planted around roses may prevent them from getting black spot disease, bird feeders will attract birds that feed on caterpillars, and horseradish near potatoes will protect them from diseases.
+For instance, onions and chives planted around roses may prevent them from getting black spot disease, bird feeders will attract birds that feed on caterpillars, and horseradish near potatoes will protect them from diseases.

 4. Look for Eco-Friendly or Recycled Materials